ILR VISA UK

 9. Supporting Documents for Absences

-To justify time spent outside the UK, especially if nearing the 180-day limit per year, include:
+To back up time spent outside the UK, especially if close to the 180-day limit per year, include:

 • Employer letter confirming leave approval and working pattern

-• Evidence of emergency travel (e.g. medical reports or family bereavement)
+• Evidence of emergency travel (e.g. medical reports)

 • Boarding passes or travel confirmations if available